mist8kengas/bd-selfproxy/README.md

 # bd-selfproxy
-> A proxy for Discord.
+> A proxy plugin for BetterDiscord.

 ### Features
 - Proxies Discord traffic without having to use a VPN